BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 ### What did we achieve?

-The LFT is also a group of volunteers who give their energy to offer the best event possible.
-To propose to all the people of Bedrock a space of expression allowing them to share their passion, technical subjects and others.
+LFT is also a group of volunteers who give their energy to offer the best event possible, to offer to all Bedrock members a space where they can share their passion, technical subjects and others.
 From the proposal of their subject, through rehearsals and during the broadcast, the team is there to help speakers -- either beginners or confirmed.

 The switch to 720p and then to 1080p has been a real positive point for the quality of the live show, but also for the recording and the replay.